irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 # The failures of other movements

-This is the inevitable part of my maniesto where I spend my time complaining about other people who I mostly agree with.
+This is the inevitable part of my manifesto where I spend my time complaining about other people who I mostly agree with.

 Marxist-Leninists failed by attempting to pre-empt the progression of society.
 Their "Vanguard Party of the Revolution" doctrine casted them as saviours who would take their understanding of socio-economics and impose it on the human race by military force.